Stat Mechanics

 Speed = 129

-And that's how the game calculated the stats that I see on my Butterfree's stat screen.
-Through the formula, I can also find out for certain that at level 100 my Butterfree will have 259 HP, 89 Attack, 122 Defense, 283 Special Attack, 192 Special Defense and 239 Speed, unless I start giving it Effort-lowering Berries and EV training it differently (which I won't).
+Unsurprisingly, all of these values are exactly what is shown on my Butterfree's stat screen.
+Through the formula, I can also find out for certain that at level 100 my Butterfree will have 259 HP, 89 Attack, 122 Defense, 283 Special Attack, 192 Special Defense and 239 Speed, unless I start giving it EV-lowering Berries and EV training it differently (which I won't).